 What is Time?

 Time direction is something else.
 It is based on information, which has long sat uneasily in the world of mathematics, because it exists only as a collective property.
-One quantum by itself can not have a time direction.
+One quantum by itself would not have a time direction.
 But, any multi-quantum system must have an arrow of time.

 To see this most simply, set up a row of ten numbered balls